adilcr01/Covid-19-Analysis/Indian states Covid 19 plotly app/readme.md

 ## How to run the project on local system?

    ##### 1. Clone this repository in your local system.
+   ##### 2. Download the chrome driver as per your chrome version from https://chromedriver.chromium.org/downloads
    ##### 2. Open your IDE from your project directory and Install all the libraries mentioned in the requirements.txt file with the command pip install -r requirements.txt.
    ##### 3. Run the app.py file by clicking the run button.
    ##### 4. Go to your browser and type http://127.0.0.1:5000/ in the address bar.